ThunderCls/xAnalyzer/README.md

 - "*filename*": This is the name of the module on which the API function is located in.

-- "*.api*" extension: Specifies that it's a definition file, no other extension will be recognized (kernel32.api, shell32.api, etc)
+- "*.api*" extension: Specifies that it is a definition file, no other extension will be recognized (kernel32.api, shell32.api, etc)

 All these ini files contain important information for the plugin such as, the functions prototypes, argument types, etc. All of this information is used by xAnalyzer in order the set the extra information on the static code.
 A single entry in any of these files would be like:
 ````